Seentics Documentation

 Triggers: The "When"

-- Page View: Fires as soon as a user lands on a page.
+- Page View: Fires when a user lands on a page

-- Time Spent: Fires after a user has been on a page for a specified number of seconds.
+- Time Spent: Fires after a user has been on a page for specified seconds

 Conditions: The "If"